-As an averaging metric, measured in aggregate, MTBF is most useful in measuring overall performance and maintenance effectiveness and efficiency.
-MTBF should not, for example, be used as a predictor of when a piece of equipment might fail, or when it should be examined.
+As an averaging metric, measured in aggregate, MTBF is most useful in measuring overall performance and maintenance management effectiveness and efficiency.
+MTBF should not, for example, be used as a predictor of when an asset might fail, or when it should be examined.

 In other words, a MTBF of 100 hours does not mean that that interval is exactly when a particular part is expected to fail or require intervention.
 That metric should instead be used to compare against benchmarks and previous performance to determine whether production and maintenance are operating efficiently, effectively and as intended.